Rail sector in the Netherlands joins forces to reach out to Chinese market

 Netherlands as a logisticshub

 The Netherlands is a logistics hotspot in Europe, equipped with world-class infrastructure and logistics in direct reach of over 240 million consumers and key industrial centres within 1000 kilometres.
 Due to the small size of the Netherlands, international freight transport accounts for a large share of rail freight, which is around 85 per cent.
-[INVALID]d on the growth in recent years, the total volume of international imports in the Netherlands is expected to increase from 42 million tonnes now, to 61 million tonnes by 2030.
+Based on the growth in recent years, the total volume of international imports in the Netherlands is expected to increase from 42 million tonnes now, to 61 million tonnes by 2030.

 An important fact of rail freight in the Netherlands is that, in this open market, private companies play quite an important role.
 In order to coordinate the market, the Dutch government is actively pursuing policies to create a level playing field.
 The establishment of the Road2Holland consortium is a typical attempt of private public partnership.